 Joining a gym comes down to a few important factors: equipment, convenience, culture, crowdedness, and cost.

 EQUIPMENT: The Heart of a Champion Program requires very basic equipment that all gyms should have.
-Before joining a gym make sure they have the essential equipment; squat rack, pull-up bar, lat pull down machine, sturdy box (for RDL’s, an “aerobics step” will suffice), swiss ball (for hamstring ball curls), a barbell set with weights, and a rack of dumbbells (preferably from 0 - 100 lbs, you might not need the heavy weights yet,
+Before joining a gym make sure they have the essential equipment; squat rack, pull-up bar, lat pull down machine, sturdy box (for RDL’s, an “aerobics step” will suffice), swiss ball (for hamstring ball curls), a barbell set with weights, and a rack of dumbbells (preferably from 0 - 100 lbs, you might not need the heavy weights yet, but you will).

 CONVENIENCE: How close is the gym to your house or work?
 Is it on the way or out of the way?
 It’s very important to find a gym with a high convenience factor so that you don’t waste time commuting needlessly.